The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 - The National Museum building is smoke-free.
 A Visitor Services Host can direct you to the closest designated smoking area if required.

 - Photography is permitted in permanent galleries for private purposes only, using hand-held equipment.
-Photography and filming of objects on loan and temporary exhibitions is not allowed.
+Photographing or filming objects on loan and temporary exhibitions is not allowed.
 Labels state whether an object is from the National Museum of Australia's collection or elsewhere.

-- Trained, registered and visibly identifiable guide, hearing and other assistance dogs are welcome to visit the Museum when accompanied by their handler.
+- Guide, hearing and other assistance dogs that are trained, registered and visibly identifiable are welcome at the Museum.
 Please view the Assistance Animal Access Guidelines and Procedures for further information.

 Keeping safe when visiting